PETITION FOR BRIGGS FOR CANCER IMMUNOTHERAPY FOR ALL - A New Era

 Heartfelt thanks for signing to change this for others as Briggs so wanted.
 A touchstone that came from her is, "No matter what age you are, you're too young to die from cancer."

-(If you've read Briggs: Love, Cancer, and the Medical Profession, positive comments for building awareness of the petition would helpfully reach more people as a book review on the Amazon kindle/paperback page: www.Amazon.com/BRIGGS.
-Only the latest comments on the petition show below.)
+(If you'd like to read more, including about Briggs's and my story, this is an article of mine on the politics of cancer: A New Beacon of Light Ahead of 2020.
+If you've read Briggs: Love, Cancer, and the Medical Profession, comments to build awareness would helpfully reach more people on the Amazon kindle/paperback page: www.Amazon.com/BRIGGS.
+Only the latest show below.)

 Join legends including Rafael Nadal, Chris Evert, and Rod Laver in the Volleying Challenge for Briggs's Petition